scrutin-app/about/content/index.md

 Authentication will be done using public-key cryptography.

-Organizer can add users by public key directly instead of relying on email.
+Organizers can add users by public key instead of relying on email.
 It is the default when the user already has an account.

 ## Auditing interface

 - For anyone to verify that their vote has been counted

-- For anyone to verify that the result of an election corresponds to the the ballots in the ballot box (voting urn)
+- For anyone to verify that the result of an election corresponds to the ballots in the ballot box (voting urn)

 ## Quorum of trustees